 In addition, program staff promote care integration by sharing information with other providers about the ways in which they can reduce the distress commonly experienced by clients in other health care settings.
-In training, county mental health clinicians are encouraged to advocate for their clients in a way that empowers them and makes them feel understood.
+In training, county behavioral health clinicians are encouraged to advocate for those we serve in a way that empowers them and makes them feel understood.
 Finally, the NMT model gives practitioners flexibility to address clients' needs in a way that is sensitive to their cultural backgrounds.
 Clinicians work collaboratively with clients to identify appropriate therapeutic activities that best align with their cultural practices, faith, and family values.

-Moreover, the NMT program helps reduce the stigma and discrimination experienced by clients with severe mental illness by educating healthcare providers and staff within the broader public assistance system.
+Moreover, the NMT program helps reduce the stigma and discrimination experienced by clients living with a severe mental illness by educating healthcare providers and staff within the broader public assistance system.
 Finding certain diagnoses in a client's medical record (e.g., a personality disorder) can automatically cause clinicians to assume that the client will be difficult because they are likely to have boundary issues.
 However, the NMT model promotes greater compassion for neurodiversity by helping clinicians better understand past experiences that have caused the client to present in a maladaptive way in order to get their needs met.
-Clinicians also use NMT findings to counter discriminatory beliefs held by probation staff, judges, child protective services staff, and other medical staff.
+Clinicians also use NMT findings to address harmful beliefs that can be held by other providers in our system.
 For example, clinicians can present clients' sensory profile data to explain why some clients present as difficult within a particular setting (e.g., residential treatment facilities) and to recommend accommodations that clients may need to function optimally.

-Because clients referred to the NMT program are already receiving mental health services through a county clinic or contracted service provider such as Caminar or Edgewood, the NMT program does not directly address the timeliness of or disparities in access to initial mental health services.
-However, the NMT program reduces disparities in access to high-quality, trauma-informed care by empowering county clinicians to connect low-income clients with additional services and resources that clients could not otherwise afford but which are regularly utilized by those with greater financial resources, including equine therapy, intensive speech services, and weighted blankets.
+Because clients referred to the NMT program are already receiving behavioral health services through a county clinic or contracted service provider such as Caminar or Edgewood, the NMT program does not directly address the timeliness of or disparities in access to initial behavioral health services.
+However, the NMT program reduces disparities in access to high-quality, trauma-informed care by empowering county clinicians to connect low-income clients with additional services and resources that individuals could not otherwise afford but which are regularly utilized by those with greater financial resources, including equine therapy, intensive speech services, and weighted blankets.

-Finally, the NMT program may have indirectly increased the number of individuals receiving developmentally appropriate mental health services through technical assistance provided to county clinicians.
+Finally, the NMT program may have indirectly increased the number of individuals receiving developmentally appropriate behavioral health services through technical assistance provided to county clinicians.
 Due to substantial capacity constraints within the county's behavioral health treatment system, the NMT program manager often offers to conduct an initial NMT assessment on behalf of county clinicians with limited capacity.
 She also coaches county clinicians on ways they can conduct NMT assessments more efficiently.

-Program leadership attributed broad improvements in adult clients' relational skills to the expertise and compassion of SMC's NMT-certified therapists.
+Program leadership attributed broad improvements in adult clients' relational skills to the expertise and compassion of San Mateo County's (SMC) NMT-certified therapists.
 While adult NMT clients do not generally show gains in their cognitive, sensory integration, and self-regulation abilities as rapidly as youth NMT clients, there is clear evidence of improved relational functioning after a year of therapy for many adult NMT clients.
-NMT training encourages county mental health providers to look beyond a diagnosis and set of symptoms when treating clients with a history of trauma, exploring how key events shaped them into the person they are today and celebrating the strengths they drew upon to survive tough situations.
+NMT training encourages county behavioral health providers to look beyond a diagnosis and set of symptoms when treating clients with a history of trauma, exploring how key events shaped them into the person they are today and celebrating the strengths they drew upon to survive tough situations.